yjg30737/pyqt-instant-search-bar/README.md

 ## See Also

-* <a href="https://github.com/yjg30737/pyqt-search-bar-menu.git">pyqt-search-bar-menu</a> - In this package this module's `AutoSearchBar` used as a `QWidgetAction` type top item of the menu.
-In `pyqt-search-bar-menu`'s preview, you will see `AutoSearchBar`'s feature in detail.
+* <a href="https://github.com/yjg30737/pyqt-search-bar-menu.git">pyqt-search-bar-menu</a> - QMenu which has search bar as a first item to help you search the menu items.
 * <a href="https://github.com/yjg30737/pyqt-search-bar.git">pyqt-search-bar</a> - This supports search button.